vollmerf/spherecontour/README.md

 [SphereContour](https://github.com/vollmerf/spherecontour)

 ## Related Software
 The program [Orient](https://vollmerf.github.io/orient/) by this author is free software that includes this functionality, and numerous additional options.
-It runs on Macintosh, Windows, and Linux platforms, and can be downloaded for free from:
+It runs on Macintosh, Windows, and Linux platforms.

 ---